taha-y-merghani/chatbot/README.md

 # Local-First Voice Agent: High-Latency Orchestration on Legacy Hardware

 **The Problem:** Cloud APIs solve the easy problem.
-Can you build a production-ready voice agent on 2015 hardware (no GPU, 8GB RAM, thermal throttling)?
+Can you build a voice agent on 2015 hardware (no GPU, limited RAM, thermal throttling)?

-This project demonstrates **constraint-driven systems engineering**: orchestrating Whisper + Ollama + Gradio on consumer hardware where every subprocess can timeout, crash, or conflict.
-When Cursor failed (couldn't see system constraints), I debugged at the process level.
+This project demonstrates **constraint-driven engineering**: orchestrating Whisper + Ollama + Gradio on consumer hardware.
+When Cursor fixed everything else but missed the hardware constraint, I debugged at the system level.

 **Read the full architecture breakdown:** [`ARCHITECTURE.md`](./ARCHITECTURE.md)